knative-extensions/eventing-rabbitmq/samples/tracing/README.md

-# Configuring tracing with eventing-rabbitmq
+# Configuring tracing with Eventing RabbitMQ

 For an overview of tracing with Knative in general, [this blog post](https://knative.dev/blog/articles/distributed-tracing/) introduces the